you0522/Movie_Review/README.md

 ## Running the tests

 - The description of each function is located on top of them.
 Please read them before running to understand the overall structure of the project. <br/>
-- This project uses different models to classify a review (in other words, sentnece) to 5 different categories.<br/>
+- This project uses different models to classify a review (in other words, sentnece) to 5 different categories, which are:<br/>

+* 0 - Negative
+* 1 - Somewhat Negative
+* 2 - Neutral
+* 3 - Somewhat Positive
+* 4 - Positive

 - The following shows the prediction from all models:

 ...
 (The image is to be posted later...)